-▶ If you are in a program run, interrupt it if required (e.g. by pressing the NC stop key and the INTERNAL STOP soft key) or stop the test run
+▶ If you are in a program run, interrupt it if required (e.g. by pressing the NC STOP key and the INTERNAL STOP soft key) or stop the test run

-- To call the Q parameter functions, press the Q INFO soft key or the Q key - > The control lists all of the parameters and their corresponding current values. - ▶ Use the arrow keys or the GOTO key to select the desired parameter. - If you would like to change the value, press the EDIT CURRENT FIELD soft key.
-Enter a new value and confirm with the ENT key - To leave the value unchanged, press the PRESENT VALUE soft key or close the dialog with the END key
+- ▶ To call the Q parameter functions, press the Q INFO soft key or the Q key - > The control lists all of the parameters and their corresponding current values. - Use the arrow keys or the GOTO key to select the desired parameter. - ▶ To change the value, press the EDIT CURRENT FIELD soft key, enter the new value, and confirm with the ENT key - To leave the value unchanged, press the PRESENT VALUE soft key or close the dialog with the END key